 How Does Marine Air Conditioning Work?

 Unlike most home air conditioning systems, marine ac units have access to an unlimited supply of cool water. [note: here is a good overview of how a home AC system works.]
-This is why ac installation is a bit more complicated on boats than a home ac system and also why marine AC units are usually more energy efficient. [note: this is usually NOT the case with portable, home-style air conditioners, which use air for cooling.]
+This is why ac installation is a bit more complicated on boats than a home ac system and also why marine AC units are usually more energy efficient than air-cooled heat pumps and ac units.

 Water holds heat very well (it has a high specific heat capacitance).
 In contrast, air does not hold heat particularly well.
-This is why water cooling is so helpful in marine HVAC - the chilled water helps dissipate the heat from the compression cycle.
+This is why water cooling is so helpful in marine HVAC - the chilled water helps dissipate the heat from the compression cycle.Â

 The same mechanism that is used in other air conditioning environments is still used in a marine environment.
 Refrigerant is compressed (into a liquid form) in the condensing unit and then the pressure is released (in a gaseous form) in the evaporator coils.